Terpo/Waterworks/README.md

 **Waterworks** is a mod for Minecraft that adds serveral water collecting mechanics.

-Water mechanics in Minecraft were always quite boring, because it is simply infinite.
-CodeChickenCore added a way to get finite water.
-This mod works with both options but for the optimal experience, you should activate finite water.
+Water mechanics in Minecraft were always quite boring, because it is simply infinite. <a href="https://minecraft.curseforge.com/projects/finite-water-control">Finite Water Control</a> and <a href="https://minecraft.curseforge.com/projects/infinitefluids">Infinite Fluids</a> add a way to get finite water.
+Waterworks works with both options but for the optimal experience, you should activate finite water.

 Short overview of the current mechanics: